ACADEMIC INTEGRITY POLICY

 - If the Committee seeks additional information following commencement of its deliberations, it will notify the parties within two school days, and reconvene the hearing within five school days of the conclusion of the original hearing.
 The Committee's final decision must then be made.

-- The Committee's decision must be based solely on the evidence presented at the hearing and will be the final disposition of the issues involved, including sanctions.
-The Committee's decision will be presented in writing to the Dean and the student.
+- The Committee’s decision must be based solely on the evidence presented at the hearing and will be the final disposition of the issues involved, including sanctions.
+The decision of the Committee will be presented in writing to the CAI Officer, the student, and the department Chair.
+The Committee’s letter will contain the following elements: Charge; Hearing Date; Findings; List of Sanctions; and the Right to Appeal and to whom.

-- The Dean, when notifying the student of the decision, shall inform the student of his/her right to appeal an adverse decision in the event the sanction imposed was a suspension, expulsion or revocation of the degree.
-In all other instances, the Dean's decision will be FINAL.
+- The Appeals Dean, when notifying the student of the decision, shall inform the student of his/her right to appeal an adverse decision to the Chief Academic Officer.

-- New material documenting information that was not available to the Committee or a relevant Dean at the time of the initial decision.
+- New material documenting information that was not available to the Committee or the Appeals Dean at the time of the initial decision.

 - Procedural error.